- Home

 Accommodations for Children with Special Dietary Needs

-We have seen an increase in special dietary request from parents of students who have food intolerance or allergies.
+We have seen an increase in special dietary requests from parents of students who have food intolerance or allergies.
 A food allergy is caused when the body’s immune system mistakes an ingredient in food – usually a protein – as harmful and creates a defense system (special compounds called antibodies) to fight it.
 An allergic reaction occurs when the antibodies are battling an "invading" food protein.
 Although a person could have an allergy to almost any food, the following foods account for almost 90 percent of all food-related allergic reactions:

 - Milk